-"Multi-Family B" lots are intended for more conventional multi-family housing.
-There may be multiple structures on an individual parcel, with each structure containing not more than twelve units.
+"Multi-Family B" lots are intended for more conventional two- and three-story (mid-rise) multi-family housing.
+There may be multiple structures on an individual parcel, with each structure containing not more than twelve units either for rent or for sale (condominium).
 Lots may be accessed from a driveway or an alley, and accessory structures may be used for parking.
 In the event that several "Multi-Family B" structures are located on a single parcel, "Side Yards" refer to the distance from an exterior building wall to the property line, an approved private road or an approved public road.
-"Multi-Family B" lots are limited to Residential/Neighborhood Commercial districts.
+"Multi-Family B" lots are limited to Residential, Neighborhood Commercial, and Village Center districts.